MicrosoftDocs/dataexplorer-docs/data-explorer/setting-cluster-storage-encryption.md

 ms.date: 02/08/2022
 ---

-# Securing your cluster with storage encryption in Azure Data Explorer - Azure portal
+# Enabling storage encryption for your cluster in Azure Data Explorer

 Your cluster security settings allow you to enable disk encryption on your cluster.
 Enabling [encryption at rest](/azure/security/fundamentals/encryption-atrest) on your cluster provides data protection for stored data (at rest).